Šar Mountains: Šar Mountains in Kosovo

 In total, there are 70 glacial lakes on Šara.

 Kosovo national park

 History

-Sharr Mountains National Park is in the territory of Kosovo and covers 534.69 km2 on the northern slopes of the Šar Mountains as well as the mountains of Ošljak and Jezerce.
+Sharr Mountains National Park is in the territory of Kosovo and covers 534.69 km2 on the northern slopes of the Šar Mountains as well as the mountains of Oshlak and Jezercë.
 The National Park "Šar-Planina Mt." was proclaimed in 1986 within the temporary boundaries of 390.00 km2, and opened in 1995.
 The final boundaries of the Park were expanded in 2012 to cover an area of 534.69 km2.

 Geography

 The park occupies the northwest sections of the mountain's main massif, including the highest peak, Bistra, an spreads over the sections of Prevalac, Ošljak, Ostrovica and Kodža Balkan.
 The park encompasses several different types of topographic relief: glacial (cirques, moraines and glacial lakes), periglacial (snow cirques, sliding blocks, "tundra mosaic" type of micro-shapes in the deposits of silt), karstic and fluvial.
 There are numerous rivers, springs, creeks, bogs and lakes.